-To be a DJ today you luckily don’t need too much gear, but it’s extremely important to get the right headphones.
-The right set of DJ headphones will be your trusty, reliable best friend whether you’re gigging in your hometown or up on the Ultra Music Festival mainstage.
+To be a DJ today you luckily don’t need too much gear, but it’s extremely important to get good headphones.
+The right set of DJ headphones will be your reliable best friend whether you’re gigging in your hometown or up on the Ultra Music Festival mainstage.

-The headphones market is crowded with thousands of brands and models vying for your attention, and while many headphones out there could work, there are a handful that do the job better than most.
-And while it’s true that DJ headphones don’t need to be as detailed as headphones meant for producing or mixing in the studio, a DJ definitely has a specific set of things he or she should be looking for in a new set of cans.
+The headphones market is crowded with thousands of brands and models vying for your attention, and while it’s true that DJ headphones don’t need to be as detailed as headphones meant for producing or mixing in the studio, a DJ definitely has a specific set of things he or she should be looking for in a new set of cans.

-In this guide, we put our expert panel of reviewers to work in testing and selecting the 5 best DJ headphones, as well as providing some info on what to look for and how to shop for them.
-We summarized our results in the chart below if you’re short on time, but as always we recommend you read our full reviews!
+In this guide, we went to work in testing and selecting the 8 best DJ headphones, as well as providing info on what to look for and how to shop for them.

 How to Shop for DJ Headphones